Knockcroghery: Burning of Knockcroghery

 The flames above Knockcroghery alerted people from the area and, by daylight, the street was full of people.
 On the evening of the burning, there had been fifteen houses on the main street of Knockcroghery, most of them single-storey thatched cottages.
 By the following morning, all but four (the Presbytery, John S. Murray's, the Widow Murray's and Murtagh's) had been burned to the ground.

 The Irish Times described the aftermath:

-"Subsequently, the children and aged persons were taken into the Presbytery (which was also attempted to be set fire to) and the Rev Mr Humphrey's Rectory, where they were kindly treated.
-This morning the town presents a shocking appearance, being a mass of smouldering ruins, with the occupants of the houses homeless and destitute, all their belongings being consumed in the general conflagration.

 Jamesie Murray remembered the assistance given to those who had lost their homes:

-"They came from all over to help.
-People brought clothes, and a fund was soon set up.
-The families who were now homeless were accommodated in the vicinity, many staying with relatives who lived nearby.
-Farm sheds were converted into temporary dwellings.
-Canon Kelly and others found temporary accommodation with Knockcroghery's Church of Ireland rector, Canon Humphries.
-Later, three or four new cottages were built on the Shrah road and given to bachelors, who then took people in."

 The village was rebuilt over the next few years, after Ireland had gained independence from the UK, with help from grants from the Free State Government.
 The construction work provided employment locally, at a time when it was needed.
 Many of the businesses that had been destroyed were gradually re-established, but the clay pipe factory that had provided employment in the village for over 250 years was never rebuilt.